 - the Department of Health (England);

 - the Cochrane Collaboration; and

 - the National Institute for Health and Care Excellence (NICE).

 It also follows style guidelines from:

 - the Royal National Institute for Blind People (RNIB);

-- the Information Standard;

 - the Patient Information Forum; and

 - the Plain English Campaign.